betarixm/postech-hackingcamp-xss-exercise/README.md

 ![Screenshot](README/preview.png)

-It is XSS demo page used for "[POSTECH](https://postech.ac.kr) Hacking Camp". — Inspired by WORDLE
+It is XSS exercise page used for "[POSTECH](https://postech.ac.kr) Hacking Camp". — Inspired by WORDLE

 ## Objective